 Hooking up your television

-Depending on the equipment you have, there are many possible ways to hook up your television (especially if you have DVD players and VCRs and High-Def receivers).
-We will outline three simple configurations below.
-You should identify the configuration that best matches your situation, and then follow the installation instructions for that particular configuration.
+Depending on the equipment you have, there are many possible ways to hook up your television (especially if you have DVD players).
+We will outline attaching your TV to our cable system.
+Please see your television's Owner's Manual for connecting various digital devices to your TV.

 Find the cable TV connection point on the wall of your room.
 This is the source of your cable signal.
 This faceplate has one of three different configurations (see below), and can be found on one of your room walls, usually at electrical outlet height and always adjacent to or part of your phone jack: